 A place to call home — at an affordable price

-We all need a roof over our heads, and for refugees fleeing war-torn countries, that roof has been elusive.
-But even in Ottawa, finding affordable shelter is a challenge.
+We all need a roof over our heads, and for many refugees that roof has been elusive.
+Even after arrival in Ottawa, finding affordable shelter is a challenge.

-If you have other questions about housing for refugees, please send an email to email@example.com and our volunteers will connect you to the right experts.
+If you have other questions about housing for refugees, email firstname.lastname@example.org and our volunteers will connect you to the right experts.

 Do refugees receive help to find housing?

-Housing officers at settlement agencies help all refugees, including claimants, find places to rent.
-Private sponsors are obliged to have a home ready for their newcomers.
+Housing workers at settlement agencies help all refugees, including claimants, find places to rent.
+Private sponsors are obliged to have a home ready for the newcomers they are sponsoring.
+Some agencies also provide support to people at risk of homelessness, helping them to stay in their homes longer.

 Is there enough affordable housing for everyone in Ottawa?